GG-Lizen/VCD/README.md

-# Dataset for WORM: Working and Long-Term Prompt for Few-Shot Ship Classification
+# Dataset for Working and Long-Term Prompt for Few-Shot Ship Classification

 This repository hosts a dataset used in our paper, **"WORM: Working and Long-Term Prompt for Few-Shot Ship Classification"**.
 The dataset will be made publicly available **upon the acceptance of the paper**.
 Please note that this dataset is intended **for academic research purposes only**.